armadill-odyssey/realEQ/README.md

 ## Definitions
-  Mostly just hera so I can remember what the hell everything is.
+  Mostly just here so I can remember what the hell everything is.

 #### Impulse Response
   Response to a short duration time signal

 #### Fourier Transform
   Transforms functions to be characterized by sines and cosines.
   Transforms from time domain to the frequency domain. i.e. f(time) to F(freq)

+#### Inverse Fourier Transform
+  Just the opposite of the Fourier transform. i.e. F(freq) to f(time)